Does Walking Help With Inflammation? What to Know

 Final Thoughts

-You don’t need to overhaul your routine.
+You don’t need perfection, special equipment, or an athlete’s mindset.
 You just need a pair of shoes, 20 minutes, and a commitment to move consistently.
-The more you walk, the better your body regulates the systems that keep inflammation in check.
+The more you walk — and the more you make that walk easy, comfortable, and repeatable — the better your body can regulate the systems that keep inflammation in check.

 By Altruva Wellness Editorial Team